-- 690 The first level of adaptation (figure 8) possibility of adaptation concerns the compatibility between the flood damage functions produced with floodam.agri and existing hydraulic and hydrological models in terms of with resolutions(step 1 in 8). resolutions.
+The first possibility of adaptation concerns the compatibility between the flood damage functions produced with floodam.agri and existing hydraulic and hydrological models in terms of resolutions.
 As the resolution of flood parameters is higher in floodam.agri, it can generate flood damage functions with a higher resolution easily.
-For example, for the national application, it was proposed to simplify the season parameter and we defined four seasons (appendix B, table B1).
-If hydrological models gives - 695 a more precise definition of flood seasonality, given that the time step is to week infloodam.agri, adapted damage functions can be produced.
+For example, for the national application, it was proposed to simplify the season parameter and we defined four seasons

+(appendix B, table B1).
+If hydrological models gives a more precise definition of flood seasonality, given that the time step is te-the week in floodam.agri, adapted damage functions can be produced.